awused/aw-man/README.md

 AWMAN_UI_VISIBLE | Whether the UI (bottom bar) is currently visible.
 AWMAN_UPSCALING_ENABLED | Whether upscaling is enabled or not.
 AWMAN_WINDOW | The window ID for the primary window.
 Currently only on X11.

+## Startup Commands and Lifecycle Hooks

+An initial command can be sent to aw-man on startup with `--command "InternalCommand"`.
+If more than one is required, a set of commands, one per line, can be read from a file with `--commands file` or from stdin using `--commands -`.
+This is intended as a tool to assist with running aw-man from a script, such as for session restoration.

+A few other hooks are provided in the config to configure commands to run automatically: `startup_command`, `idle_command`, `unidle_command`, `archive_changed_command`, and `quit_command`.
+These were originally intended to allow for session saving and restoration.
+When both are present, `startup_command` runs after commands from cli arguments.

 # External Scripting